-If you're like most tenants, as you near the end of your lease term, you'll likely start thinking about what you need to do to ensure you'll get your security deposit back.
+If you're like most tenants, as you near the end of your lease term, you'll likely start thinking about what you need to do to ensure you'll get back your security deposit.
 The first place you might look for the answer is your lease, but you'll probably find it's not too enlightening.
 Chances are, your lease says little more than that you need to leave your apartment in "broom clean" condition.
 What does this mean and do you need to go out and buy a broom?

 Broom Clean Means More Than Floors